jonathan-annett/simple-package-wrap/README.md

         ],"myoutput.js");

+Where do they end up?
+---
-note - the browser, each module ends up in window as it's own module, whereas in node.js, each submodule is basically a varable inside the object returned by require();
+In the browser, each module ends up in window as it's own module, whereas in node.js, each submodule is basically a varable inside the object returned by require();

 also note that the individual module files are still generated when you use buildMulti, using the same naming conventions, and that doing